Docker Installation

 Using these images, you can create containers that host NCache or create your own customized images by modifying the Dockerfiles.

-NCache Docker Images on Docker Hub
+Pull the NCache Docker Image from Docker Hub

 The easiest and quickest way to start using NCache is to fetch a pre-built NCache Docker Image from Docker Hub.
 These Docker images come preinstalled with NCache.
 Simply use “docker pull” command to install them in your environment.
 To get started with Docker in NCache, follow the steps mentioned below: